The Brauer group of the moduli stack of elliptic curves: The low-dimensional -cohomology of

 \begin{proposition} There is an isomorphism

 and short exact sequences

 and

 which are split.
-The isomorphism and the short exact sequences are functorial in $\B C_{n,S}$, but the splittings are only functorial in $S$. \end{proposition}
+The isomorphism and the short exact sequences are functorial in $\B C_{n,S}$ (i.e.\ endomorphisms of $\B C_{n,S}$ induces endomorphisms of exact sequences in a functorial manner), but the splittings are only functorial in $S$. \end{proposition}

-\begin{proof} The discussion above proves everything except for the split exactness of the last two sequences.
-For the sequence involving the cohomological Brauer group, observe that by the existence of a splitting $a \in \H^2(S,\Gm)$ is torsion if and only if $c^*a$ is torsion.
-By Remark \ref{rem:Gabber} we furthermore see that $a = \pi^*c^*a \in \H^2(S,\Gm)$ is in $\Br(S)$ if and only if $c^*a \in \Br(\B C_{n,S})$. \end{proof}
+\begin{proof} By the discussion above, the Leray spectral sequence proves everything except for the split exactness of the last two sequences.
+For the sequence involving the cohomological Brauer group, we just apply the torsion subgroup functor to the split exact sequence involving $\H^2(-, \Gm)$.
+By Remark \ref{rem:Gabber} we furthermore see that $a = \pi^*c^*a \in \H^2(S,\Gm)$ is in $\Br(S)$ if and only if $c^*a \in \Br(\B C_{n,S})$, implying split exactness for the last exact sequence. \end{proof}

-Later on we will need not only the computation of the Brauer group of $\B C_n$, but also a description of the classes coming from the inclusion $\Gm(S)/n\hookrightarrow\Br(\B C_n)$, which is either defined via the descent spectral sequence or using the splitting in Proposition \ref{prop:bcn} (the proof of the following lemma will, in particular, show that these two maps differ at most by a unit).
+Later on we will need not only the computation of the Brauer group of $\B C_n$, but also a description of the classes coming from the inclusion $\Gm(S)/n\hookrightarrow\Br(\B C_n)$, which is either defined via the Leray--Serre spectral sequence or using the splitting in Proposition \ref{prop:bcn} (the proof of the following lemma will, in particular, show that these two maps differ at most by a unit).
 These classes are described via the classical cyclic algebra construction from the previous section.